clj-con

 The Java Virtual Machine's threading tools are really a marvelous thing.
 If you've been in that ecosystem a long time, going back to pthreads with some of its limitations (or lisp oddities built on them), will feel fragile, and reading the various SBCL source comments on interrupt-thread doesn't do much to prevent that feeling.

-As this implementation is more a trial balloon than anything else, have a care about repeatedly interrupting threads or using complicated mission critical handlers in the threads unless you have taken to heart the use of WITHOUT-INTERRUPTS and other implementation dependent things.
+Have a care if you are repeatedly interrupting threads or using complicated mission critical handlers in the threads unless you have taken to heart the use of SBCL's WITHOUT-INTERRUPTS and other appropriate implementation dependent tools.
 I didn't hit any problems with my simple tests but that isn't saying much.

 Non-Goals